 And there are lots of good reasons to pay out for your PC’s protection.

-Paid for anti-virus gives you a level of protection that you simply can't get for free.
+Buying an anti-virus generally gives you a level of protection that you simply can’t get for free.
 The question is, do you really need it?

 And I can’t answer that question for you.
 Only you can decide that.

 But please remember that no matter which antivirus you go for, your not immune to picking up an infection of some sort.

 Whether you’re using free or paid for, you can still get infected.

 With that said, if I’m pushed to offer my opinion on the best antivirus programs, then the answer is always the same.
 Norton or Kaspersky.

 If you’re going to pay for protection, then buy the best, after all, they all cost around the same amount, so don’t mess about.

 My one real gripe with paying for anti-virus protection is the auto-renewal option.